Fever later in the puerperium is frequently due to mastitis. Staphylococcal species are the most common causes.

 Breast abscesses are very rare and occasionally caused by methicillin-resistant Staphylococcus aureus.

-Treatment includes encouragement of fluid intake and antibiotics aimed at Staphylococcus aureus, the most common causative pathogen.
-Examples are dicloxacillin 500 mg po q 6 h for 7 to 10 days and, for women allergic to penicillin, erythromycin 250 mg po q 6 h.
-If women do not improve and do not have an abscess, vancomycin 1 g IV q 12 h or cefotetan 1 to 2 g IV q 12 h to cover resistant organisms should be considered.
+If women do not improve and do not have an abscess, vancomycin 1 g IV every 12 hours or cefotetan 1 to 2 g IV every 12 hours to cover resistant organisms should be considered.
 Breastfeeding should be continued during treatment because treatment includes emptying the affected breast.

 Breast abscesses are treated mainly with incision and drainage.
 Antibiotics aimed at S. aureus are often used.